wp-plugins/wpsc-support-tickets/readme.txt

 * Fixed: You no longer receive an email when you reply to your own ticket (implemented in 4.7.30)
 * Updated: Get rid of delete_ticket.php, reply_ticket.php, and submit_ticket.php and move functionality into /php/publicajax.php
 * Added: The ability to have different custom fields display depending on the selected department while creating a ticket.
+* Updated: New easier to use and less buggy permission system allows you to easily fine tune who can administrate what tickets (started in 4.7.32)

+= 4.7.32 =
+* Fixed: Multisite Network Activation now works correctly
+* Updated: A couple of performance enhancements through slight refactoring, the start of a new permission system, and some updated comments in the code

 = 4.7.31 =
 * Added: New option which allows you to hide guest emails from the list of tickets